YCAMInterlab/ofxTimeline/README.md

       }
     }

-Inheritance:
-ofxTLTrack -> ofxTLKeyframes -> ofxTLBangs
+Inheritance: ofxTLTrack -> ofxTLKeyframes -> ofxTLBangs

 ### Tweens ###
 ![Tweens](http://www.jamesgeorge.org/images/ofxtimeline/github/TweenTrack.png)

+Tweens change a value between a min and max range smoothly over time, edited with keyframes that have interpolation.

+Right clicking a keyframe on the timeline brings up a selection window to change the interpolation value.
+These are based on the Penner equations found in ofxTween (

-ofxTLTrack -> ofxTLKeyframes -> ofxTLTweens
+Inheritance: ofxTLTrack -> ofxTLKeyframes -> ofxTLTweens

 ### Flags ###
 ![Flags](http://www.jamesgeorge.org/images/ofxtimeline/github/FlagTrack.png)